Coachella 2023: All the hottest parties weekend one

 3. NYLON House (Friday, April 14)

 Another exclusive party is the NYLON House.
 The invite-only event after party starts Friday at 10:30pm and ends Saturday at 3:30 am.
 Presented by Samsung Galaxy, the after-hours promises an “extraterrestrial planet of pop culture” full of music, art, and installations.
+PATRÓN EL ALTO will show offer premium service at the PATRÓN EL ALTO VIP Lounge Experience and will also be available at all bars through the venue.
 Partygoers will enjoy a variety of DJs.
 Aless will headline the event with a set with Carlita who will later be joined by Diplo.

 4. Camp Poosh (Tuesday, April 13 to Sunday, April 16)